GuillaumeLeclerc/pcclusters2015/final.md

 As you might already have noticed, the series are infinite and more interesting it seems they always eventually reach 1.
 We can now define the Collatz conjecture in different ways (they are both equivalent):

-- Every Syracuse serie eventually reach 1
+- Every Syracuse series eventually reach 1
-- Every Syracuse serie only contain the trivial cycle (1, 4, 2)
+- Every Syracuse series only contain the trivial cycle (1, 4, 2)

 There are other ways to define this conjecture but we will not use them so it was not useful to include them in this document.